aimeetacchi/aimeetacchi-gatsby-v1/src/pages/post-one/index.md

 ---
-title: "Where do you begin in development?"
+title: "Where do you begin?"
 description: A blog post about becoming a web developer and what paths you can take.
 date: '31-03-2019'
 image: image1.jpg